 As a result of this workshop delegates will

-- Better understand the change of Ofsted focus from September 2017 and the implementation of the 31 July 2017 Ofsted Handbook, effective from 4 September 2017.
+- Recognise the current Ofsted focus in 2019/20 and the implementation of the New EIF and Ofsted FE Handbook, effective from September 2019

 - Better understand the critical role of the nominee on inspection